EshaanAgg/se381/README.md

 node lab1/index.js
 ```

 The generated stories would be present in [out.json](./lab1/out.json).
+To get the output as a table, you need to open the [index.html](./lab1/index.html) file with the [`LiveServer`](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VSCode.
+You can then copy and paste the generated table into an Excel.